 It is important to acknowledge that population and employment growth rates will vary from year to year.
-Councils need to plan mechanism for funding decisions and ongoing changes to funding strategies.
-Long-term plans are one of the mechanisms for this variability and adjust the pace of implementation accordingly.
-The ten-year Long-Term Plan (LTP) provides a that determines how fast we can deliver projects, considering available resources (funding and workforce).
+Councils need to plan for this variability and adjust the pace of implementation accordingly.
+The Ten Year LTP provides a mechanism for funding decisions and ongoing changes to funding strategies.
+LTPs are one of the mechanisms that determines how fast we can deliver projects, considering available resources (funding and workforce).